bessiambre/casync/README.md

 });
 ```

 I'm sure just the fact that promises use the 'then' function name helps understand the intended flow.
-I think maybe the /* then */ comment should be included in any callback based asynchronous tutorial to help people new to the subject understand the pattern.
+I think maybe the /* then */ comment should be included in any callback based asynchronous tutorial to help understand the pattern.
 With casync you pass `next` and the "anonymous function" is just the next line.

 Adding the `done` callback as the last parameter is important for psychological reasons.
 When you call the function, you can put a newline at the start of the callback body and execution reads from top to bottom.